 Making the leap to teach English abroad can take some serious planning.
-You’ve got to pick your teaching location, research the requirements to get hired there, choose and complete your TEFL/TESOL course and land your first TEFL job.
+You’ve got to pick your teaching location, research the requirements to get hired there, choose and complete your online TEFL course and land your first TEFL job.
 There are other, less obvious considerations, too, such as possibly getting some teaching experience before you go abroad and saving up money for your move.
 So, what should your teach abroad timeline look like?
 We’ll help you make sense of the process with answers to some common FAQs about timing the steps of your TEFL adventure.

 How do I get started teaching abroad?